Developer-Autodesk/forge.learning/docs/viewer/README.md

 ## Index.html

 This is the entry point of your app.
-Create a **index.html** file with:
+Create a **index.html** file at your root location with:

 ```html
 <!DOCTYPE html>